idia640/presentations/week04/PITCHME.md

 Color blindness (generally red-green): 8% of males, 1 % females affected.

-Aside from color blindness, color can be challenging in design for other reasons.
-We are designed to see differences between patches of light: not absolute values.
+Aside from color blindness, color can be challenging in design for other reasons. **We are designed to see differences between patches of light: not absolute values.**

-Thus, luminescent differences easier to see than chromatic differences.
+Thus, luminescent (i.e. brightness) differences easier to see than chromatic differences.

 - luminescent channel conveys motion more effectively.
 - conveys stereoscopic depth.
 - conveys shape from shading difference.
 - it's is non-linear; we're more sensitive to dark grey differences than light differences.
 - We are more sensitive to properties of surfaces in the environment rather than light coming from those surfaces.

 ---